Skip to content

 Return the variance of the values in the column.

-The variance is the average of the squared differences from the mean.
+The variance is the sum of the squared differences from the mean divided by the number of values minus one.

 Results: